Perigord Truffles - Tuber Melanosporum

 Truffles are the fruiting bodies of fungi that grow underground, in association with a host plant.
 There are many species of truffle in the world, with only a few of recognised culinary value.
 It is estimated that there may be as many as 2000 species of native truffle in Australia, with only 300 scientifically described so far, and none known to be of culinary significance.

 Several species of truffle grow naturally in Europe that have become prized over the centuries for their unusual and sensuous flavour and aroma qualities.
-The Perigord black truffle (T. Melanosporum) is one of the most well-known of these, and, as natural supply diminishes for various reasons, they are being widely cultivated using technologies that have only recently been employed.
+The Perigord black truffle (T. Melanosporum) is one of the most well-known of these, and, as natural supply diminishes for various reasons, including damage to the natural environment and climate change, they are being widely cultivated using technologies that have only recently been developed.

 Australia is now the fourth biggest producer of tuber melanosporum globally, but many other countries are entering this activity.
 There is still much that is unknown about these fungi, and success in cultivation is nowhere near as certain as it is, for example, with other commercially available mushrooms and fungi.
 Therefore, the activity is high risk and requires several years of patience to determine success.
-By and large, domestic use is a cottage industry in Australia, with a few large, 'corporate'-style operations serving the export trade.
+On-going management of a productive truffiere continues to provide challenges due to the lack of certainty with established practices.
+By and large, domestic production is comprised of small-scale enterprises in Victoria and other states, with a few large, 'corporate'-style operations in Western Australia and Tasmania servicing the export trade.

-You may think that truffles are a relatively homogeneous product (albeit of high value), but in fact, there are regional variations in the truffles grown in Australia, as well as specific qualities from individual truffieres.
+Many people assume that truffles are a relatively homogeneous product (albeit scarce, therefore of high value), but in fact, there are regional variations in the truffles grown in Australia, as well as specific qualities from individual truffieres.
 This seems to stem from the different soil types, climatic conditions and other aspects of 'terroir'.
 This has led some growers to brand their truffles, as we have done: Buxton Black Truffles.

-Now entering our tenth year since planting, Buxton Black Truffles have been recognised by the chefs we supply as superior in aroma and flavour to many others on the market.
+Now over ten years since planting, Buxton Black Truffles have been recognised by the chefs we supply as superior in aroma and flavour to many others on the market.
 We believe our rich soil, high in organic matter, and our temperature variations (hard frosts) are some of the reasons for that.

 Like other familiar mushrooms and toadstools, black truffles are the fungus's way of reproducing.
 Essentially the truffle is filled with spores.
 The distinctive aroma given off by the ripe truffle is its means of attracting animals to eat it and pass its spores through their digestive tracts and spread the spores around the countryside.

 The truffle fruiting body begins to form in Spring and grows in the soil according to the available food and moisture through Summer.
 Truffiere owners must make decisions about irrigation of truffles during dry periods in the absence of data that can be a reliable guide to its effect.
-(Some believe that irrigation assists truffle rot.)
 By Autumn the truffle has generally reached its size, and it waits until the onset of shorter days and colder temperatures (especially frosts) to begin ripening.

 You will know best how you wish to prepare food you enjoy, but here are some things to consider about using black truffles.

-While potent when fresh, truffle flavour and aroma are subtle influences in food and are easily reduced or eliminated if not used in the right way.
+While potent when fresh, truffle flavour and aroma are subtle influences in food and are easily reduced or eliminated if truffles are not treated in an appropriate way.
 Heating truffle above a certain temperature will often destroy the aromatic qualities; for example, when cooked with roasting meat, the truffle may be hard to detect in the final result.
-They are therefore best added after the main cooking to still-warm foods, either to be lightly cooked or added as a fresh ingredient.
+They are therefore best added to still-warm foods after the main cooking, either to be lightly cooked or added as a fresh ingredient.

 Truffles enhance other subtly flavoured foods, like potatoes, pasta, eggs.
-For example, finely slice or grate truffle into mashed potato in the final stages of preparation (after the potatoes are cooked), and add an appropriate amount over the served portion on the plate.
-The best results with scrambled eggs are often achieved when they are slow-cooked over a moderate heat, with truffle grated into the mixture and over the final portions.
+For example, finely slice or grate truffle into mashed potato in the final stages of preparation (when mashing after the potatoes are cooked), and grate an appropriate amount over the served portion on the plate.
+The best results with scrambled eggs are often achieved when they are slow-cooked over a moderate heat, with truffle grated into the mixture towards the end of cooking and over the final portions.
 (You can store the uncooked eggs in their shell for a day or two in the container with the truffle in the refrigerator, and the eggs will take up the aroma.)
 Likewise, add truffle to pasta dishes in the final stages of preparation of the sauce, or directly over the steaming pasta on the plate.

 A truffle shaver allows very fine slices to be achieved, and certain graters or microplanes can produce distinct pieces without mashing the truffle.
 Truffle does not need to dominate, and relatively small amounts can add a deep, earthy undernote to the flavour of your dish.